 FINANCE DEPARTMENT HOURS.
 The Finance Department is open Mondays, Tuesdays, Thursdays and Fridays from 7:30 a.m. to 5 p.m. and Wednesdays from 10 a.m. to 2 p.m.

 POLICE DEPARTMENT FRONT DESK HOURS.
 The Police Department’s front desk hours of operation are 7 a.m. to 8 p.m.
 Monday through Friday.
 The desk is not open on Saturdays and Sundays.

 MUNICIPAL MEETING SCHEDULE

 Please note that all meeting locations listed below are rooms in the Naperville Municipal Center, 400 S. Eagle St., unless otherwise indicated.

-- Sister Cities Commission: Wednesday, April 2, 7 p.m., Mayor’s Conference Room
+- Advisory Cultural Commission: Wednesday, July 16, 7 p.m., CMO Conference Room